 The Dice Similarity Coefficient (DSC) will be computed from the 3D volumes to assess the performance of segmentation algorithms by comparing the automatic segmentation and the annotated ground truth.
 Participant’s runs will be ranked based on the average DSC across all test cases.
-The method with the highest average DSC will be best.
+The method with the highest average DSC will be best (in the event of a tie, the variance will be considered) .
 DSC measures volumetric overlap between segmentation results and annotations.
 It is an appropriate measure of segmentation for imbalanced segmentation problems, i.e. when the region to segment is small as compared to the image size.
 DSC is commonly used in the evaluation of segmentation algorithms and particularly tumor segmentation tasks (Gudi et al. 2017), (Song et al. 2013), (Blanc-Durand et al. 2018), (Moe et al. 2019), (Menze et al. 2015).
 One aim of the developed algorithms is to further perform radiomics studies to predict clinical outcomes.
 DSC mostly evaluates the segmentation inside the ground truth volume (similar to intersection over union) and less the segmentation precision at the boundary.
 Therefore, DSC is particularly relevant for radiomics where first and second-order statistics are most relevant and less sensitive to small changes of the contour boundaries (Depeursinge et al. 2015).
 When compared to e.g. lung cancer, shape features are less useful in H&N because the oropharyngeal tumors are not spiculated and constrained by the anatomy of the throat.

 (Gudi et al. 2017) Gudi, Shivakumar, et al. “Interobserver variability in the delineation of gross tumour volume and specified organs-at-risk during IMRT for head and neck cancers and the impact of FDG-PET/CT on such variability at the primary site.”
 Journal of medical imaging and radiation sciences 48.2 (2017): 184-192.